beyer-rebecca/deaths-by-cancer-analysis/docs/description.md

 I want to examine the broader context of cancer mortality in Germany, look at breast cancer specifically and then analyse the data to investigate age-related patterns and changes in breast cancer deaths over time.

 -  **Cancer's Proportion of Mortality in Germany**: What percentage of all deaths in Germany in 2022 were due to cancer, and how does this compare to other leading causes of death?
 -  **Comparison of Cancer Types by Mortality**: Among the various types of cancer, which had the highest mortality rates in 2022, and how do these rates differ between men and women?
-A bar plot can compare the mortality counts for different cancers, with separate bars for men and women to reveal gender-specific trends.
 -  **Age-Specific Breast Cancer Mortality in Women**: How does breast cancer mortality vary across different age groups in women in 2022?
-A bar plot or a series of line plots for each age group can demonstrate how age influences the risk of dying from breast cancer.
 -  **Breast Cancer Mortality Trends in Women Over the Last 20 Years**: How have breast cancer mortality rates changed over the last 20 years among women?
-A line plot can show the trajectory of breast cancer mortality, providing insights into the effectiveness of treatment and early detection efforts.
 -  **Average Age of Breast Cancer Mortality in Women**: What is the average age at which women succumb to breast cancer in 2022?

 ## Methodological Approach